 Notre Dame 99-to-2: No. 8 Donte Vaughn, cornerback

-Recruiting: A consensus four-star prospect, Vaughn turned down the likes of Auburn, LSU and Miami to choose Notre Dame.
-Rivals.com considered him the No. 20 safety in the country and the No.7 player in Tennessee.
+Recruiting: A consensus four-star prospect, Vaughn chose the Irish over big-time programs such as Auburn, LSU and Miami.
+Rivals.com rated Vaughn the No. 20 safety in the country and the No.7 player in Tennessee.

 CAREER TO DATE

 In part thanks to the dismissal of safety Max Redfield shortly before the season and the defensive backfield chaos caused by it, Vaughn saw plenty of action as a freshman, though largely in situational scenarios requiring nickel or dime packages, or perhaps option-specific attacks.
 Vaughn made seven tackles against Navy, his season-high, and started against both the Midshipmen and Army as well as Syracuse and North Carolin.